awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_4/enable-aurora-writefwd/_index.en.md

 weight = 3
 +++

 Amazon Aurora Global Database is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions.
-It replicates your data with no impact on database performance, enables fast local reads with low latency in each region, and provides disaster recovery from region-wide outages.
+It replicates your data with no impact on database performance, and enables fast local reads with low latency in each region.
+In a disaster recovery situation, you can promote a secondary region to take full read-write responsibilities in under a minute.

-The Read-Replica Write Forwarding feature's typical latency is under one second from secondary to primary databases.
-This capability enables low latency global reads across your global presence.
-In disaster recovery situations, you can promote a secondary region to take full read-write responsibilities in under a minute.
+We also use the Write Forwarding feature of Aurora Global Database.
+This lets secondary (read-only) clusters in an Aurora global database forward SQL statements that perform write operations to the primary (read-write) cluster.
+Typical latency is under one second from secondary to primary database clusters.

-Now, let us configure Amazon Aurora MySQL Read-Replica Write Forwarding on our Amazon Aurora MySQL Replica instance!
+Now, let us configure Amazon Aurora MySQL Write Forwarding on our Amazon Aurora MySQL Replica instance!

 {{% notice note %}}
 **If you are using your own AWS Account, you must wait for the Secondary Region stack to successfully be created before moving on to this step.**